-The aerial tram lasts 90 minutes and is approximately 2 kilometers long.
-The cost for the aerial tram is included in your Caravan tour.
+The aerial trams last 90 minutes and are approximately 2 kilometers long.
+The cost for the aerial tram are included in your Caravan tour.

-All of the boat rides last 2 hours.
+All of the boat rides last from 1 to 2 hours.
 The boat rides will make photo stops, but do not make any stops where you get on and off the boat.

-The boats for the trip to and from Tortuguero, on Days 3 and 5 of your vacation, are large open-air 25 to 40 passenger boats with a roof.
-The boats used for exploring Tortuguero National Park on Day 4 of your vacation are small open-air 15 passenger boats with no roof.
-The newly-built pontoon boat used on Day 6 in Cano Negro is privately chartered by Caravan and allows ample room for moving around for the many photo opportunities.
+The pontoon boat used in Cano Negro is privately chartered by Caravan and allows ample room for moving around for the many photo opportunities.
 All boats used by Caravan have life preservers for each passenger.
 The cost for the boat trips is included in your Caravan tour.

 Yes, there is zip-lining available.
 Caravan does not endorse it as there have been injuries and fatalities, even though rare.
 However, the travel desk at your hotel or a local Costa Rica travel agent can arrange it.
 Please bear in mind that travel medical insurance (such as Caravan's Travel Protection Plan) often does not cover any injuries sustained in these kinds of activities and the zip-line companies will ask you to sign a waiver accepting responsibility.

-In San Jose, most rooms have 2 queen beds.
-In Fortuna (by Arenal Volcano) and Jaco, most rooms have 2 double beds.
-In the Tortuguero rainforest, most rooms have either 1 queen and 1 twin bed or 2 double beds.
+In San Jose and Guanacaste, most rooms have 2 queen beds.
+In Fortuna (by Arenal Volcano) and Manuel Antonio, most rooms have 2 double beds.

 Yes.
 There are refrigerators in the rooms at your San Jose hotel.
 At other hotels, you can request to place personal items in the hotel kitchen refrigerator, if necessary for medical reasons.